Baby & Toddler Sleep Survival Guide (What Actually Helped Us Get Through It)

 For my toddlers, the Hatch Rest Sound Machine is a big part of that.
 We use a color system in their room:

-Lastly: you don’t have to do "harsh" sleep training methods like cry it out if that’s not your thing.
+Lastly: you don’t have to do "harsh" sleep training methods like cry it out to teach predictable sleep expectations if that’s not your thing.
 There are gentler options.
 I personally love the chair method—it worked really well for us (Myles, I’m looking at you).
-But honestly— just pick a lane and stick with it.
+But honestly— the most important thing is to just pick a lane and stick with it.
 Switching things up every night is confusing for them and exhausting for you.

 5. Some phases just suck (and it’s not your fault)